hide-kawabata/idris2-playground/SF/README.md

-Contents in this directorey has been moved into private repository.
+Contents in this directorey has been moved into a private repository.